kirarpit/the-odd-blog/minimal-mistakes/_posts/2019-05-11-file-synchronisation-across-multiple-computers-via-cli.md

 ## Installing Unison
 To install the program simply run `sudo apt-get -y install unison` on linux or `brew install unison` on Mac OS.

-> Note, Unison version on both the systems - among which files are synchronised - need to be the same.
+> Note: Unison version on both the systems - among which files are synchronised - need to be the same.
 To downgrade Unison to 2.48.4 on Mac OS follow [this](https://eric.blog/2019/01/12/install-unison-2-48-4-on-mac-os-x-with-homebrew/){:target="_blank"} guide.

 ## Running Unison
 First, let's create two directories, "test1" and "test2" by running `mkdir test1 test2`.
 Next, we can synchronise these two directories simply by running `unison test1 test2`.
 Now, the next time we run the above command again, the changes made in either of the directories will be propagated to the other directory.